okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-web-authn/main/java/enrollmentintegrationsteps.md

 ### 5: Display page to verify WebAuthn credentials

 Redirect the user to a page that creates the WebAuthn credentials and allow this page access to the `AuthenticationResponse` properties.
-The sample app builds this page in the following way:
+Using the sample app as guide, access these properties with the following steps:

-1. Calls `ModelandView.addObject` to add the `AuthenticationResponse.currentAuthenticator` property, which is used later to extract the `challenge` and other information.
+1. Call `ModelandView.addObject()` and add `AuthenticationResponse.currentAuthenticator`, which is used later to extract the `challenge` and other data.

     ```java
     modelAndView = new ModelAndView("enroll-webauthn-authenticator");